petrussola/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+Adaptive just changes layout to viewport with @media queries.
+Fully responsive harnesses the power of fluid (%s, rems, ems) to make the whole browsing experience adapt to the screen of the User.

 2. Describe what it means to be mobile first vs desktop first.

+Mobile first means that the first web design is done for mobile screens.
+Then, further media queries are created to adapt to desktop.
+Desktop first is the opposite: first design is done with desktop in mind and media queries are created to make it mobile responsive.
+The former will use min-width and the latter will use max-width for @media queries.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It makes the fotn size be 62.5% of whatever the User has chosen in their browser.
+16px being the default, this makes he website font be 10px.

 4. How would you describe preprocessing to someone new to CSS?

+Preprocessing is CSS on steroids :) It makes developers be more productive when writing CSS because you can make your CSS dynamic with variables.
+Once you change the variable it changes the code whenever variable is declared.
+Variables can take the shape of a value (variable) or a piece of code (mixins).

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+Parametric mixins.
+You can use variable in mixins...
+WOW!!

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.